-In most people, the cervix is usually closed and firm.
-It opens to let blood out during menstruation, and to let an egg pass out during ovulation.
+In most people, the cervix is usually closed and firm but it opens to let blood out during menstruation.

 During childbirth, the cervix opens to allow the passage of the baby.
 For this to happen, your cervix naturally gets softer during pregnancy.